Social-Religious Reforms, Personalities, and Organizations:

 - Wahabi Movement – Founded by Syed Ahmed.

-- Other people associated with the movement – Vilayat Ali, Shah Muhhamad Hussain, Farhat Hussain, and Inayat Ali.
+- Other people associated with the movement – were Vilayat Ali, Shah Muhhamad Hussain, Farhat Hussain, and Inayat Ali.

 - Started from Rohilakhand and spread in Bengal, central provinces